 A quick sketch of a little boy asleep with his toy puppet is shown here.
 With an estimated preauction value of £200 – £300, this sketch was passed over when offered on 20 September 2020 by Sworders in Stansted Mountfitchet, United Kingdom.
 It was described as, “Bertha (sic) Maria Innocentia Hummel (German, 1909-1946) Bertha (sic) Maria Innocentia Hummel (German, 1909-1946) A sleeping child with ‘Punch’ Signed l.r., watercolour 33 x 25cm”.
 This artwork was used to create HUM 451 – Just Dozing by master sculptor Gerhard Skrobek in 1984.

 These next two original pastel pieces of artwork by Berta Hummel were purchased by Donald Deeks and auctioned off on 16 January 2021 for a total of $2,750.
 They are both signed in the lower right corner and are 16 inches wide by 22 inches tall.
 The titles of these two are in German at the bottom and are translated as, “A Bird Came Flying Along” and “I Could Care Less Whether I Have Gold or None.”
-These two items of artwork possibly were used to create HUM 63 – Singing Lesson by master sculptor Arthur Möeller, HUM 413 – Whistler’s Duet and HUM 69 – Happy Pastime by Arthur Möeller in 1937, HUM 414In Tune by master sculptor Gerhard Skrobek in 1979.
+These two items of artwork possibly were used to create HUM 63 – Singing Lesson by master sculptor Arthur Möeller, HUM 413 – Whistler’s Duet and HUM 69 – Happy Pastime by Arthur Möeller in 1937, HUM 414 – In Tune by master sculptor Gerhard Skrobek in 1979.

 Another of Berta Hummel’s original drawings from 1930 was available at auction on 25 June 2016 by Peter Karbstein – Kunst und Auktionshaus in Düsseldorf, Germany with an estimated preauction value of €600 – €700.
 It was described as, “1909 Massing – 1946 Kloster Sießen Standing boy with cactus Watercolor on paper, about 1930; H 264 mm, W 184 mm Berta Hummel, 1909 Massing – 1946 Kloster Sießen Deutsche Zeichnerin und Malerin; Weltweit berühmt wurde sie durch ihre Kinderbilder und die nach ihren Entwürfen gefertigten Hummel-Figuren aus Keramik.
 Stehender Knabe vor Kaktus Aquarell auf Papier, um 1930; H 264 mm, B 184 mm, Hummel, Berta.”
 Translated into English is the following, “1909 Massing – 1946 Sießen Monastery Standing boy with cactus Watercolor on paper, about 1930; H 264 mm, W 184 mm Berta Hummel, 1909 Massing – 1946 Sießen Monastery German draftswoman and painter; She became famous worldwide through her children’s pictures and the ceramic Hummel figurines made according to her designs.
-Standing boy in front of a cactus Watercolor on paper, around 1930; H 264mm, W 184mm.
+Standing boy in front of a cactus Watercolor on paper, around 1930; H 264mm, W 184mm.”

 It was again offered on 7 October 2017 by Peter Karbstein – Kunst und Auktionshause in Dusseldorf, Germany with an estimated preauction value of between €450 – €550 but was passed over.
 This artwork was used to create HUM 314 – Confidentially by master sculptor Horst Ashermann in 1955.

 This very same watercolor on paper came up later for auction in Cologne, Germany with an estimated pre-auction value of 550 EUR on 26 August 2022 and was sold after eleven bids for the reserved price of 400 EUR ($398.57).
 This piece was described as ‘Stehender Knabe vor Kaktus’ translated to ‘Standing boy in front of a cactus’.
 You may recognize it as the sketch used to create HUM 314 – Confidentially.
 The watercolor sketch is relatively small, measuring only 26.5 cm x 18 cm or 10.4 inches x 7.1 inches, the size of many of Sister M.I.
 Hummel’s sketches.
 Not all of the earlier sketches were signed by Berta Hummel as is the case of this item.
 Notice in the two associated images the differences between the original sketch (left) and the postcard (right) indicating a possible enhancement on the postcard to bring out the colors and contrast more vividly.
 The German word at the bottom of the card, ZWIEGESPRACH, translates to the word “dialog” in English.
-Click to watch a box opening of the original sketch.

-These are just nine examples of her original artwork that have made their way into private collections.
+These are just ten examples of her original artwork that have made their way into private collections.
 I also learned that when the Goebel archives was sold that there was a large collection of her artwork included with the figurines.
 Keep your eyes open as there may be another available at auction or you may even find an original at a thrift shop or yard sale.
 Miracles do happen!

 Example of Sketches